 We long for things to be right, well, good and continue as such.

 The more we value something, the deeper our sorrow, but that isn’t all bad.
 Sadness is an honoring emotion.
-When you allow yourself to feel sad, you honor what was lost and move towards accepting things, that feel completely unacceptable.
+When you allow yourself to feel sad, you honor what was lost and move towards accepting things, that feels wholly unacceptable.

-Then, when we decide to get rid of the items, it feels as if we are loosing them all over again, we can’t possibly go through that again and we become enslaved to the emotions we don’t want to face.
+Then, when we decide to get rid of the items, it feels as if we are losing them all over again, we can’t possibly go through that again, and we become enslaved to the emotions we don’t want to face.

 If we grieve genuinely, we eventually come to accept life in these imperfect terms.

 It doesn’t matter how long it has been, or if you think “that’s water under the bridge.”
 You have to feel those feelings before you can move on and find healing.